Costa Rica National Stadium (2011)

-It was used to host matches during the 2014 FIFA U-17 Women's World Cup, including the opening game, the third place match and the Final.

-It was used to host matches during the 2022 FIFA U-20 Women's World Cup, including the opening game and the Final.
+The stadium hosted matches during the 2014 FIFA U-17 Women's World Cup, including the opening game, the third place match and the Final, as well as matches during the 2022 FIFA U-20 Women's World Cup, including the opening game and the Final.

-It hosted the first show of Coldplay's Music of the Spheres World Tour due to the green credentials of the country.
+The Estadio Nacional hosted the kickoff show of Coldplay's Music of the Spheres World Tour, due to the green credentials of the country.

 Funding and Construction

 The initial cost was $88 million, it grew to $100 million.

+In 2007, Costa Rican President Óscar Arias requested that during a state visit to China that China fund a stadium for Costa Rica.
 The Chinese government financed the construction, furnishing, and general costs of the stadium on their own.
 The old National Stadium was demolished on May 12, 2008, after UCR (Universidad de Costa Rica) vs. Brujas FC match and a 200M race where Nery Brenes set a new national record (20:28 seconds).

 The president of Costa Rica, Óscar Arias and the leader of People's Republic of China Hu Jintao, agreed to build the stadium during Arias' first visit to China in October 2007.
 The construction began on March 12, 2009, and it finished in 2011.

 The Chinese company Anhui Foreign Economic Construction was in charge of the construction of the stadium.
 About 800 Chinese workers immigrated.